Equivariant infinite loop space theory, the space level story: The generalized operadic machine

-which are compatible with the $\sI_G$-$G$-space structure, so $\bE_GX$ is an orthogonal spectrum.
+that make $\bE_GX$ into an orthogonal $G$-spectrum.
 The structure maps of $\bE_G X$ and their adjoints are closed inclusions.
 As explained in \cite{GM3}, and as goes back to \cite{MayGeo} nonequivariantly and to Costenoble and Waner equivariantly \cite{CW}, we have the following theorem, which gives the basic homotopical property of the infinite loop space machine $\bE_G$.

 \begin{thm} There are natural maps